kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   mappings](https://github.com/moby/moby/issues/28593) yet.
 Dockershim runtime is only compatible with pods running in `Host` and `Cluster` modes.
-The user has to guarantee that the ID mappings configured in Docker through the `userns-remap` parameter and the cluster-wide range configured in the Kubelet are the same.
-The dockershim implementation includes a check to verify that the IDs mapping received from the Kubelet are equal to the ones configured in Docker, returning an error otherwise.
+The user has to guarantee that the ID mappings configured in Docker through the `userns-remap` parameter and the cluster-wide range configured in the kubelet are the same.
+The dockershim implementation includes a check to verify that the IDs mapping received from the kubelet are equal to the ones configured in Docker, returning an error otherwise.
 - **containerd**:
   It's quite straigtforward to implement the CRI changes proposed below in